 Personally, ginger is something I recommend for a majority of my clients to use on a regular basis.
-This includes using ginger in teas, fresh ginger on salads and meats and in green juices.
-Sometimes, I recommend supplementing with detox products that have ginger as it helps to aid in digestive function and liver detoxification.
+This includes using ginger in teas and grating the fresh root on salads and meats and in green juices.
+Sometimes, I recommend supplementing with detox products that have this herb as it helps to aid in digestive function and liver detoxification.

 Ginger helps stimulate digestive juices such as hydrochloric acid from the stomach and bile from the liver and gall bladder.
 This is why it is good to have ginger on or with your largest meals of the day.
 The Asian culture has used ginger in many of their dishes and you can even find pickled ginger with grocery store sushi packs.